datahubio/datahub-v2-docs/docs/about.md

 </div>

 We're passionate about data.
 Passionate about its power to help us understand and shape our societies.
-And we want to democratise that power by giving more people access to quality data and tooling.
+And we want to democratise that power by giving more people, more access to high quality data and tooling.

-Everyone who has worked with data as much as we have, knows it takes far too many hours of tedious wrangling before it becomes usable for generating actual insight.
+Everyone who has worked with data as much as we have, knows it takes far too many hours of tedious searching and wrangling before you have the data you need to generating actual insight.

 We want to change that – both for ourselves and everyone else.